Chart Color Schemes

 Income levels align closely with national averages, indicating typical economic conditions for Australian communities according to AreaSearch analysis

-AreaSearch's latest postcode level ATO data for financial year 2023 shows Alexander Heights' median income among taxpayers is $54,893.
-The average income is $62,638.
-Both figures are below the national average.
-In Greater Perth, the median income is $60,748 and the average is $80,248.
+In AreaSearch's latest postcode level ATO data released for financial year 2023, Alexander Heights' median income among taxpayers is $54,893, with an average of $62,638.
+This is below the national average and compares to Greater Perth's median of $60,748 and average of $80,248.
 Based on Wage Price Index growth of 9.62% since financial year 2023, current estimates for Alexander Heights would be approximately $60,174 (median) and $68,664 (average) as of September 2025.
-According to the 2021 Census, household income ranks at the 47th percentile ($1,709 weekly), while personal income sits at the 29th percentile.
-In terms of income distribution, 37.9% of Alexander Heights residents earn between $1,500 and $2,999 (3,077 individuals).
-This aligns with the surrounding region where this earnings band also represents 32.0%.
+According to the 2021 Census figures, household income ranks at the 47th percentile ($1,709 weekly), while personal income sits at the 29th percentile.
+In Alexander Heights, 37.9% of individuals earn between $1,500 and $2,999 weekly (3,077 individuals).
 Housing affordability pressures are severe, with only 84.6% of income remaining after housing costs, ranking at the 49th percentile.

 Frequently Asked Questions - Income